rs1932/homeassistant-ring_alarm_component/README.md

       password: 'password'

 # Features
-These are the devices supported in the Ring Alarm and need more extensive testing
+These are the devices supported in the Ring Alarm:
 - Ring lighting
     - Floodlight wired
     - Motion sensor